Developer(s): Eighting

 Theater mode where you can view 3D character models, artworks, videos,

-using points you acquire during gameplay and mini-games!
-There are
+using points acquired during gameplay and mini-games!
+A wide variety of Wii mini games

 of shaking, twirling, button mashing, pointing & shooting, and even

-a while.
 Most mini-games do get old kinda fast, but there is one mini-game

 variety is there, but the graphics in some (most) of the mini-games are